IH-1/Insiyah/README.md

       Be apart of this consciousness movement !

-   - [ ] Use / share our open-source as a means of education
+   - [ ] Use & share our open-source as a means of education
+   - [ ] Add in suggestions and feedback to improve approach
    - [ ] Try and Limit your scrolling time
    - [ ] Switch of unnecessary notifications
    - [ ] Switch on your human intelligence and govern your choices